LSchlierf/Glowboard/README.md

 The data pin of the hall effect sensor needs to be pulled up (connected to Vcc via a resistor), and the button pin needs to be pulled down (connected to gnd via a resistor).
 Info on how to connect the booster to the nano can be found here: https://www.led-genial.de/mediafiles/Sonstiges/digi-dot-booster.pdf on page 2.
-(PDF is in german, I couldn't find an english one) Don't forget to use a 470Ω resitior between the booster's "ws2812b" pin and the LEDs' din pin.
+(PDF is in german, I couldn't find an english one) Don't forget to use a 470Ω resistor between the booster's "ws2812b" pin and the LEDs' "din" pin and a 1000 μF capacitor across Vdd and gnd.

 Please let me know if you attempt this project, I'm really excited about other people doing it.
 Also let me know if I can be of any help.